What is AED?

 - In Person: Designed for those who learn best in a traditional classroom setting, our in-person courses combine lecture with hands-on skills sessions.
 This way, you can not only learn what an AED is, what it looks like, how to it, but you can demonstrate your skills to a certified instructor.
 If the course is completed with a passing grade, you'll receive a two-year certification.

 - Online: Perfect for those who want the freedom to take self-paced courses, our online classes can help you learn AED best practices.
-However, online courses do not allow you to demonstrate your skill proficiency to a certified instructor, and therefore your certification may not meet the requirements for workplace safety.
+However, online safety training courses do not allow you to demonstrate your skill proficiency to a certified instructor, and therefore your certification may not meet the requirements for workplace safety.

 - Blended Learning: Featuring award-winning simulation learning, our blended learning programs combine self-paced, interactive instruction and in-person skills sessions.
 That way, you can learn what an AED is – and how to use one – in theory and in practice.
 Additionally, because this option allows you to demonstrate your skills to a certified instructor, you can receive full certification with a passing score.